 “The north is to south what the clock is to time.
 There’s east and there’s west and there’s everywhere life.
 I know that I was born and I know that I’ll die.
 The in between is mine.
 I am mine…”- I Am Mine (words and lyrics Eddie Vedder)

-A few days ago, I published an interview with a friend of mine, who is a very talented poet, and it got me thinking about poetry in the form of music lyrics.
+A few days ago, I published an interview with a friend, who is interestingly a very talented poet, and it got me thinking about poetry in the form of music lyrics.
 I am possibly biased here, but there is no one better than Eddie Vedder, in being able to pour out his soul on paper as a songwriter.
 Like Bob Dylan, I believe he is also a great storyteller.

 “I Am Mine’ is essentially about feeling at ease with yourself.
 You cannot control the beginning or end of your life, but what is in between, that is for you to decide what you want to do with it.